wangziqi2013/wangziqi2013.github.io/_posts/2021-06-12-file-mapping.markdown

 allocating a hash entry to a file, the file system also implicitly allocates the physical block.
 The paper noted that, although hash entries are statically allocated, they only occupy negligible space.
 Assuming 8-byte hash entry per 4KB block, the storage overhead is less than 0.2%.

+Concurrent accesses on the global mapping structure is inevitable especially when multiple files are being written.
+Besides, crash consistency is also crucial for the integrity of the file system.
+The paper proposes that concurrent accessed by synchronized Intel TSX/RTM.
+Some common cases can even be optimized using the processor's native support for atomic 8-byte memory accesses.